 OFFICIAL STATE SOURCES

 For the period before 1864, church records provide the only record of most baptisms, marriages and burials in Ireland.
 Microfilms of parochial registers are available at the National Library of Ireland for most Roman Catholic parishes for the years up to 1880, and in some cases up to 1900.
 The original parochial records (baptisms, marriages and burials) remain with the relevant Roman Cathholic parishes.
+Online access to these microfilmed registers are now available to view onlne for free at the NLI Registers website.

 The General Register Office is the central civil repository for records relating to births, stillbirths, adoptions, marriages, civil partnerships and deaths in Ireland